networknt/light-rest-4j/docs/content/tutorial/discovery.md

 ```

 Although in our case, there is no caller service for API A, we still need to register
 it to consul by enable it in server.yml.
-Note that enableRegsitry is turn on and enableHttps
+Note that enableRegsitry is turn on and enableHttp
 is turned off.

-If you don't turn off the https port, both ports will be registered on Consul.
+If you don't turn off the http port, both ports will be registered on Consul.

 ```